 Find out what's new on this website

-This page captures the latest & major updates related to tourism in Darjeeling & surrounding areas including Sikkim, Bhutan etc. You can also get to know about my latest additions of articles and new sections on this website.
+This page captures the latest & major updates related to tourism and other importrant matters in Darjeeling & surrounding areas including Sikkim, Bhutan etc. You can also get to know about my latest additions of articles and new sections on this website.
 Stay tuned...
 More coming soon.

 Updates: December 2017

 Teesta Rangit Tourism Fest

 Darjeeling is finally gearing up for a grand tourist festival ...
 Teesta Rangit Tourism Fest to be held in end-December this year.
 So hopefully all the unrest and agitation in the hills is now behind us.
 GTA (Gorkha Territorial Administration) in cooperation with State Tourism Department is setting up this festival to attract tourists in the hills during the winter.
 Apart from the winter chill and wonderful views, you can now experience all that are so unique to Darjeeling...
 The festival would showcase cultural & musical programs including folk dances, flower show, kite flying, rock climbing, tourists talent hunting, paragliding, Darjeeling tea, toy train rides and more.

 The Tourism Fest will be held in different parts of Darjeeling on different days in December.
 The festival is scheduled to be held in Darjeeling town from December 27 to 29; in Kurseong from 28 to 29; in Kalimpong from 29 to 30; and in Mirik from 30 to 31.

 Updates: November 2017